tdsrisivaram12/SmartExpenseTracker/README.md

    - ### KOLUKULURI SATYA NAGENDRA

 ## ✅ Final Note
-FinSight is not just an expense tracker — it is a decision-support tool that helps users clearly see:
+CampusFlow is not just an expense tracker — it is a decision-support tool that helps users clearly see:

  - How they spend